 If the project is to comply with ASHRAE Standard 62.1 ventilation requirements, keep Section 5.16.5.1 and delete Section 5.16.5.2.

-Outdoor Airflow Setpoint for California Title 24 Ventilation
+[VENT T24]Outdoor Airflow Setpoint for California Title 24 Ventilation

-See Section 5.16.3.2 for calculation of current setpoints AbsMinOA* and DesMinOA*.See zone CO2 control logic under terminal unit sequences.
+[YES CO2]See Section 5.16.3.2 for calculation of current setpoints AbsMinOA* and DesMinOA*.

+[NO CO2]See Section 5.16.3.2 for calculation of current setpoint DesMinOA*.

+[YES CO2]See zone CO2 control logic under terminal unit sequences.

-The minimum outdoor air setpoint MinOAsp shall be reset based on the highest zone CO2 control-loop signal from AbsMinOA* at 50% signal to DesMinOA* at 100% signal.
+[YES CO2]The minimum outdoor air setpoint MinOAsp shall be reset based on the highest zone CO2 control-loop signal from AbsMinOA* at 50% signal to DesMinOA* at 100% signal.

+[NO CO2]The minimum outdoor air setpoint MinOAsp shall be equal to DesMinOA*.

 This concludes the section where the ventilation logic option is selected.